s-batish/hangman/README.md

 View the live site [here](https://hangman-countries.herokuapp.com/)
 ## User Experience
 ### Site Owner's goals
-- To create an entertaining and interactive game of Hangman for user’s to enjoy
+- To create an entertaining and interactive game of Hangman for users to enjoy
 - To make it easy for users to interact with the game
 - To have a scores system and to enable users to save their high scores
 ### User's goals